 Signs & Symptoms

 There are no self-care options for abscesses.
-While waiting to see your child’s doctor, you can try applying a warm compress to the affected area and give him or her ibuprofen (in infants older than 2 months) to help with the swelling and pain.
+While waiting to see your baby’s medical professional, you can try applying a warm compress to the affected area and giving them ibuprofen (eg, Advil, Motrin; in infants older than 6 months) to help with the swelling and pain.

-Your child’s doctor may drain the pus or fluid collection by making a small incision in the skin after it has been numbed.
-While this can be scary and difficult for you and your child, it will drain a majority of the bacteria, helping the body fight the small amount that remains.
-This fluid may then be sent to a laboratory for testing (culture), but not necessarily.
-The culture can tell the doctor not only what type of bacterium is causing the infection but also what antibiotics will work best to treat it.
-This may take as little as 2–3 days, and your doctor may choose to have your child start oral antibiotics aimed at treating the most common bacteria that cause abscesses.
-However, if the infection is small and it has been drained, your doctor may decide to not treat your child with oral antibiotics.
+Your baby’s medical provider may drain the pus or fluid collection by making a small incision in the skin after it has been numbed.
+This will drain most of the bacteria, helping the body fight the small amount of bacteria that remains.
+This fluid may then be sent to a laboratory for testing (a bacterial culture).
+The culture can determine what type of bacterium is causing the infection and also what antibiotics will work best to treat it.
+The medical professional may choose to have your baby start oral antibiotics aimed at treating the most common bacteria that cause abscesses.
+However, if the infection is small and it has been drained, they may decide not to treat with oral antibiotics.

-If your child’s symptoms are not improving or it is determined that the bacterium is not one of the common types, your doctor may prescribe different antibiotics.
-If the doctor prescribes antibiotics, it is important for your child to take the entire course as prescribed, even if he or she is feeling better or the infection appears to be gone after just a few days.
-Since this can be difficult with infants, your pharmacist may recommend flavoring the medication.
-If your child has been taking antibiotics and the infection itself or the way he or she is generally feeling has not improved in about 2–3 days, return to see the doctor.
+If your baby’s symptoms are not improving or it is determined that the bacterium is not one of the common types, the medical professional may prescribe different antibiotics.
+If antibiotics are prescribed, it is important for your baby to take the entire course as prescribed, even if they are feeling better or the infection appears to be gone after just a few days.
+If your baby has been taking antibiotics and the infection has not improved or if they continue to seem unwell after about 2-3 days, return to see their medical professional.

-A worsening red, tender swelling should prompt you to make an appointment with your child’s physician as soon as possible.
-If the area involves the child’s face, spreads very rapidly, or is in an area that severely limits his or her functionality, you should seek emergency care for the child.
+A worsening tender swelling should prompt you to make an appointment with your baby’s medical provider as soon as possible.
+If the area involves the face, spreads very rapidly, or is in an area that severely limits their functionality, you should seek emergency care for the baby.